PtrMan/23R/README.md

 This project consists out of the intelligent "core" and comes with a vision subsystem.
 This repository doesn't come pre-packaged with other tooling/subsystems.

 The vision subsystem (which isn't integrated/used yet) also works in realtime, it also learns lifelong and incrementally.
-See in ./moduleVision/README.md for a README dedicated to the vision system.
+See in https://github.com/PtrMan/23R/tree/main/moduleVision for the vision system which is dedicated to vision.

 ### How to run?